How To File For Divorce If Your Spouse Cannot Be Found

 How To Apply For Substituted Service

-- File an Application for Substituted Service: First, you must file an application to the Family Justice Courts requesting permission for substituted service.
+• File an Application for Substituted Service: First, you must file an application with the Family Justice Courts requesting permission for substituted service.
 This application must include evidence that you’ve diligently tried locating your spouse (as documented in Step 1).
 The more thorough and credible your attempts to locate them, the stronger your application.

 3. Request Dispensation Of Service